WhaleConnect/whaleconnect/docs/usage.md

 ![Client window](img/client-window.png)

-Regardless of how you create the client connection, NST will create a new window that manages the connection.
+Regardless of how you create the client connection, WhaleConnect will create a new window that manages the connection.
 You will use this window to send and receive data with the server.
 Received data will appear in the console output.
 Any errors will also be reported here.

 To send data to the server, type into the textbox at the top of the window and press ENTER.
 You can insert a new line with CTRL-ENTER (Windows and Linux) or CMD-ENTER (macOS).
 You can select the line ending with the dropdown in the bottom right: newline (`\n`), carriage return (`\r`), or both (`\r\n`).